odan/odan.github.io/_posts/2020-10-18-slim4-cakephp-validation.md

 ## Validation Middleware

-As soon as the validation fails a `ValidationException` should be thrown to transform this specific exception into an JSON response with status code 422.
+As soon as the validation fails a `ValidationException` will be thrown to transform this specific exception into an JSON response with status code 422.

 The `ValidationExceptionMiddleware` middleware catches all exceptions and